a22moamy/mobileapp-programming-screens/README.md

 in the xml code.
 To achieve this, there must first be an OnClickListener on the button that takes the user from MainActivity to SecondActivity.
 Within the OnClickListener a new intent is created.
 The intent specifies that there is an intention to package data from MainActivity and send it over to SecondActivity.
-Two objects are created to represent the editTextViews from the layout-file.
+Two objects are created to represent the editTextViews from the layout file.
 The value of these views, which is written by the user, gets sent over to SecondActivity with putExtra().
 Lastly it is specified that clicking the button shall start SecondActivity, bringing the user from one screen to another.
 The described code can be seen below.